 Saul himself commanded his warriors before entering the battle with the Philistines, “Cursed be anyone who eats food before it is evening and I have been avenged on my enemies” (1 Sam 14:24).
 The people kept the command – “so none of the troops tasted food” (ibid.) – except for Saul’s son, Jonathan, who did eat of the honeycomb.
 Saul sentenced Jonathan to death (14:44), and now Saul himself violates the custom.
 After some hesitation, he breaks the oath and eats before an important battle.
 By eating, Saul conveys his absolute despair over his position and status as the leader prior to the battle; seemingly he imposes on himself the same death penalty to which he previously sentenced his son.

-הדחה שלישית

-דומה שהפנייה לבעלת האוב ודבריו הקשים של הנביא שמואל שבאו בעקבות פנייה זו, הביאו את שאול לנקודת השפל הנמוכה ביותר בתולדותיו כמלך ישראל. לנקודה זו קדמו שני אירועי הדחה שבישרו על התדרדרות הדרגתית במעמדו של שאול. הראשון שבהם היה בגלגל, לפני המלחמה בפלשתים, כאשר שמואל הודיע לו: "ועתה ממלכתך לא תקום… כי לא שמרת את אשר צוך ה'" (שמ"א יג, יד); האירוע השני היה גם הוא בגלגל, אחרי המלחמה עם עמלק, כאשר שמואל הודיע לו "יען מאסת את דבר ה' וימאסך ממלך" (שמ"א טו, כג). ברם, נראה ששאול לא הסכים לקבל את דבריו של הנביא. לאורך כל הפרקים המתארים את מערכת היחסים המורכבת בין שאול לבין המועמד האלטרנטיבי שנבחר על ידי ה' - דוד, נראה בבירור ששאול לא ויתר על תפקידו והמשיך לדבוק בתפקידו כמלך.

-דבקותו של שאול במעמדו אינה יכולה לטשטש את ההתדרדרות ההדרגתית בסמכותו המלכותית. לדוגמה, לעיל הוצע שהסכמת שאול לפעול לפי עצות הבאות מהכפופים לו מלמדת על חולשה מנהיגותית. אך יש לציין שזו לא הפעם הראשונה במחזור סיפורי שאול שבה הוא פעל לפי עצות הכפופים לו. שאול פעל בפרקים קודמים על פי

-the advice of the people (1 Sam 14:45, 15:24); his servants (16:15-17); and his son Jonathan (19:6).

-יתר על כן, לא תישכח האפיזודה שבה סירבו עבדי המלך לצו מלכותי מפורש (שמ"א כב, יז).
+Third Dismissal

+It seems that the appeal to the sorceress and the harsh words of the prophet Samuel in response to this appeal, brought Saul to the very lowest point in the annals of his reign as king of Israel.
+This point was preceded by incidents of dismissal that signaled a gradual decline in Saul’s status.
+The first was in Gilgal, before the war against the Philistines, when Samuel informed him: "But now your kingdom will not endure, for you have not kept the commandment of the Lord" (1Sam 13:14).
+The second incident also occurred in Gilgal, after the war against Amalek, when Samuel informed him, "Because you have rejected the word of the Lord, he has also rejected you from being king" (1Sam15:22).
+However, it seems that Saul did not agree to accept the words of the prophet.
+Throughout the chapters that describe the complex relationship between Saul and the alternative candidate chosen by God—David—it is clearly evident that Saul did not concede his position and continued to cling to his role as king.

+Saul’s insistence upon holding on to his status cannot obscure the gradual decline in his royal authority.
+For example, it was suggested above that Saul’s consent to act in accordance with advice coming from his subordinates reflects weakness in his leadership.
+It should be noted that this was not the first time in the Saul narrative cycle that he followed the advice of his subordinates.
+In previous chapters, Saul acted according to the advice of the people (1 Sam 14:45, 15:24); his servants (16:15-17); and his son Jonathan (19:6).
+Moreover, we must not forget the episode in which the servants of the king refused to obey a direct royal order (1Sam 22:17).
 In my view, this fact does not detract from the message of the present story.
 It is true that Saul’s royal authority has been challenged for some time.
 However, after every crisis of this kind, Saul recovers and continues to function as king.

-המהפך בתודעתו ובנפשו של שאול התרחש רק בפרק הנוכחי. לאחר ששמע שאול את דבריו הנחרצים של שמואל,

-he understands finally that his role has come to an end and that there is nothing left for him to do other than depart honorably for his death. יש להדגיש שמלך ישראל אינו יכול לפרוש מתפקידו, הוא לא 'יוצא לפנסיה', ורק המוות משחרר אותו מתפקידו. שאול אומנם המשיך טכנית לתפקד ויצא כמלך ישראל בראש הצבא למלחמה האחרונה בפלשתים. אך זאת מתוך מודעות נפשית עמוקה וידיעה שתפקידו תם והוא יוצא אל מותו הצפוי.
+The turning-point in Saul’s consciousness and psyche occurs only in the present chapter.
+After Saul hears the decisive words of Samuel, he understands finally that his role has come to an end and that there is nothing left for him to do other than depart honorably for his death.
+It must be emphasized that the king of Israel cannot leave his job; he can’t “retire.”
+Only death can release him from office.
+Saul undoubtedly continued to function technically in his role, and in his capacity as king of Israel, he went out to battle at the head of the army, in a final war against the Philistines.
+However, he did so with deep personal awareness and knowledge that his job was done, and he went forth towards his anticipated death.